CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill provides comprehensive, executable Solidity code examples covering the major NFT standards and patterns, which is its primary strength.
-However, it is excessively verbose for a skill file—most of these are standard OpenZeppelin patterns Claude already knows—and critically lacks any workflow guidance for deploying, testing, or validating these contracts.
-The content reads more like a code cookbook than an actionable skill with clear processes.
+This skill provides comprehensive, executable Solidity code examples covering the major NFT standards and patterns, which is its primary strength.
+However, it is excessively verbose with boilerplate code that Claude already knows, lacks any workflow guidance for the multi-step process of developing and deploying NFT contracts, and references bundle files that don't exist.
+The content reads more like a reference catalog than an actionable skill guide.

 Suggestions